For professionals

 The requirement for an integrated expert assessment can be waived if it is deemed unnecessary.

-it is holistic
+It is holistic

 The service providers are: